-- AASB 2021-3 Amendments to Australian Accounting Standards - Covid-19 Related Rent Concessions beyond 30 June 2021 (effective for annual reporting periods beginning on or after 1 April 2021) This amends AASB 16 Leases to extend the availability of the practical expedient to not account for COVID-19 related rent concessions as lease modifications by one year.
-This amendment is not expected to have a significant impact on the financial statements on application. - AASB 2020-8 Amendments to Australian Accounting Standards - Interest Rate Benchmark Reform Phase 2 (effective from 1 January 2021)
+AASB 2021-3 Amendments to Australian Accounting Standards - COVID-19 Related Rent Concessions beyond 30 June 2021 (effective for annual reporting periods beginning on or after 1 April 2021) This amends AASB 16 Leases to extend the availability of the practical expedient for lessees to not account for COVID-19 related rent concessions as lease modifications by one year.
+This amendment did not have a significant impact on the financial statements on application.

+AASB 2020-8 Amendments to Australian Accounting Standards - Interest Rate Benchmark Reform Phase 2

 This amends AASB 9 Financial Instruments, AASB 139 Financial Instruments: Recognition and Measurement, AASB 7 Financial Instruments: Disclosures, AASB 4 Insurance Contracts and AASB 16 Leases to address issues that arise during the reform of an interest rate benchmark (IBOR), including the replacement of one benchmark with an alternative one.
-This amendment is not expected to have a significant impact on the financial statements on application.
+A number of temporary reliefs are provided for hedging relationships that are directly affected by the interest rate benchmark reform.
+These amendments have no impact on the financial statements as the Trust does not have any interest rate hedge relationships nor exposures to interest rates that are dependent on IBORs.